Background pattern

 Acalka tablets are for oral administration.

-Swallow the tablets whole with sufficient liquid, do not chew, break, or dissolve in a liquid, 30 minutes after the 3 main meals to prevent mild gastrointestinal disturbances (of the stomach and intestine).
+Swallow the tablets whole with a sufficient amount of liquid, without chewing, breaking, or dissolving in a liquid, 30 minutes after the 3 main meals to prevent the appearance of mild gastrointestinal disorders (stomach and intestine).

-Open the bottle following the instructions indicated below:
+Open the bottle by following the instructions indicated below:

 If you take more Acalka than you should

 If you have taken more Acalka than you should, consult your doctor or pharmacist immediately.
-In case of overdose or accidental ingestion, also contact the Toxicological Information Service, telephone (91) 562.04.20.
+In case of overdose or accidental ingestion, also consult the Toxicology Information Service, phone (91) 562.04.20.

-In case of hyperkalemia (increase of potassium levels in the blood) the treatment consists of administering an intravenous solution of 10% dextrose with 10-12 U of insulin/1000 ml.
-If acidosis also occurs, the treatment consists of administering intravenous sodium bicarbonate and hemodialysis or peritoneal dialysis.
+In case of hyperkalemia (increase in potassium levels in the blood), the treatment consists of administering an intravenous solution of 10% dextrose with 10-12 U of insulin/1000 ml.
+If acidosis is also present, the treatment consists of administering intravenous sodium bicarbonate and hemodialysis or peritoneal dialysis.

-Like all medications, Acalka may have adverse effects, although not everyone will experience them.
+Like all medicines, Acalka can have side effects, although not everyone gets them.

-Acalka may cause mild gastrointestinal disturbances (stomach and intestine) that decrease if taken with food.
+Acalka can produce mild gastrointestinal disorders (stomach and intestine) that decrease if taken with food.

 5. Conservation of Acalka